fede6590/horus_prosthetics/README.md

 # Horus Prosthetics - Limb angle calculator

-### Option 1: access the app with my shareable streamlit URL
+### Option 1: access the app with my shareable streamlit URL - FAILING (libgl1-mesa-glx libglib2.0-0 error)

 Simply access the app using https://horusprosthetics-challenge.streamlit.app/

-### Option 2: manual deployment in Streamlit Cloud (very easy but account needed)
+### Option 2: manual deployment in Streamlit Cloud (very easy but account needed) - FAILING

 Log in to https://share.streamlit.io/deploy.
 Clone the repository, use the URL to deploy the app, and the app.py script as entry point to deploy the app.
 In "advanced settings", select "Python 3.11"